 - Bankruptcies, tax liens, or court judgments

 Delinquencies are late payments, often reported as 30, 60, 90, 120, or 150-days late.
 Most creditors don’t report missed payments until they become at least 30 days late.

-After six months of nonpayment, the lender can do a “charge-off” if they believe that you will never repay the debt.
-When a charge-off occurs, most lenders will sell your debt to a collections agency, a move that also goes on your credit report.
-Lenders can also pursue wage garnishment through a court judgment as a means to collect any outstanding debt.
+After roughly six months of nonpayment, the creditor can do a “charge-off” if they believe that you will never repay the debt.
+When a charge-off occurs, most creditors will sell your debt to a collections agency, a move that also goes on your credit report.
+Creditors can also pursue wage garnishment through a court judgment as a means to collect the outstanding debt.

 Any negative remarks will remain on your credit report for seven years, except Chapter 7 bankruptcy which remains for ten years.
 However, the negative effect on your credit score will diminish as time goes on because recent payment history is heavily weighted in the FICO scoring model.

 This category is often called credit utilization, which is the ratio of current credit being used to your total credit available.

 For example, if your credit card balance is $2,000 and the overall credit limit is $10,000, your credit utilization is 20%.

 The credit utilization for each individual account matters, but your total credit utilization across all accounts is far more important.
 Furthermore, revolving lines of credit (credit cards) are more heavily weighted in the utilization ratio than installment loans.

 FICO and VantageScore both recommend that your credit utilization remains below 30%.
 Their line of thinking is that a high utilization ratio indicates an overextended credit profile, which suggests a lower probability of repaying the debt.

 More specifically, FICO recommends that you use maintain low credit utilization over time.
 They officially state, “… a low credit utilization ratio will have a more positive impact on your FICO Scores than not using any of your available credit at all.”